figuemon/DiaforaExt/Readme.md

 ## Requirements

 * Python 3
-* The list of package dependencies is in the `requirements.txt` file.
+* The list of package dependencies isr in the `requirements.txt` file.

 ## How to use the app